gavinmcfarland/askeroo/src/plugins/multi/README.md

 # Multi

-The multi plugin provides a multi-select interface for choosing multiple options from a list with support for search, scrolling, and quick number selection.
+Provides a multi-select interface for choosing multiple options from a list with support for search, scrolling, and quick number selection.

 ## Usage